Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Not suitable for sensitive skin areas

-Our research shows that approximately 60% of atopic dermatitis patients seek alternative treatment options to reduce their dependence on cortisone.
-This is where cortisone-free atopic dermatitis ointments come into play.
+Our research shows that approximately 60% of neurodermatitis patients seek alternative treatment options to reduce their reliance on cortisone.
+This is where cortisone-free neurodermatitis ointments come into play.

-A cortisone-free atopic dermatitis cream is particularly suitable for basic daily care, for preventing new flare-ups, and for milder forms.
-It strengthens the skin barrier long-term, without the side effects of cortisone.
+A neurodermatitis cream without cortisone is particularly suitable for daily basic care, for preventing new flare-ups, and for milder forms of the condition.
+It strengthens the skin barrier long-term without the side effects of cortisone.

-In our family tradition at H4H Naturals, we've learned that lasting skin health is achieved through continuous, gentle care.
+In our family tradition at H4H Naturals, we have learned that sustainable skin health is achieved through continuous, gentle care.
 My grandmother used to say, "Skin needs nourishment, not just medicine."

 Ideal application scenarios for cortisone-free creams: